Support Reading Skills with Games

 15 different Homophones (including a list with definitions)

-158-word cards & 16 actions cards (skip, draw 2, draw 4, wild)
+158-word cards & 16 action cards (skip, draw 2, draw 4, wild)

-Red and black text makes the decodable parts standout.
+The red and black text makes the decodable parts stand out.

-We play with cards face up, and it is improving their reading skills.
-This gives the group a chance to help each other when they spot a match, and it keeps everyones attention on reading the words.
+We play with cards face up, and it helps to improve their reading skills.
+This gives the whole group a chance to help each other when they spot a match, and it keeps everyone’s attention on reading the words.

-To see the full discription and list of word follow the link.
+To see the full description and list of words follow the link.

-Teachers tip – The colored groups make it easy sort and to use these as flashcards.
-I will often introduct just the er sounds together ( er, ur, ir) and students are suprised how quickly they can read now that they know how to decode with the 3 different spellings that all make the same sound.
+Often I will introduce just the /er/ sounds together ( er, ur, ir) and students are surprised at how quickly they can read now that they know how to decode the 3 different spellings that all make the same sound.

 This game can be found in a group with other games.